Kapral67/FamilyDirectory/README.md

         - Since the domain used for SES is attached to the HostedZone defined in `FamilyDirectoryDomainStack`, DNS records are created automatically

-        - Still, these records may take up to 72 hours to propagate and its best to wait until these propagate before moving forward
+        - Still, these records may take up to 72 hours to propagate, and it's best to wait until these propagate before moving forward

         - This is because Cognito (the next stack) relies on SES to send email, so having a fully operational SES is